Last Updated on

 IVF Process with Assisted Hatching

-IVF in Cyprus is the process of collecting eggs from a woman’s ovaries, fertilizing them in a lab and transferring the resulting embryos to the uterus to achieve a pregnancy.
+IVF in Cyprus is the process of collecting eggs from a woman’s ovaries, fertilizing them in a lab and transferring the resulting embryos to the uterus.
 At euroCARE IVF, the IVF process using assisted hatching follows several steps:

 Day 1 – First day of menstruation